I first became familiar with meningitis when my Mum contracted it in April 2012

-Mum had just come back from visiting friends in Germany when she started complaining about feeling ill, and within a few hours she had deteriorated hugely.
-She was being sick, was unable to move, couldn’t stand the light and would only speak in German.
-She didn't even recognise me or my sisters.
+Within a few hours of complaining about feeling ill, Mum had deteriorated hugely.
+She was sick, unable to move, and had trouble communicating.
+It got to the point where she didn't even recognise me or my sisters.
 It was terrifying.
 We called 999 and she was rushed off to A&E.

 Mum was in a coma for a week in the Intensive Care Unit of Neville Hall, and was diagnosed with having meningococcal septicaemia.
 She started to show signs of recovery and spent the next two weeks bouncing between there and the Cardiac Unit, as the meningitis had given her complications with her heart.
 When she came out of hospital, she was very weak and unable to walk or do basic everyday things.
 For the next month or so, someone stayed at home with her every day.
 A few weeks later, when she was stronger and able to walk with the aid of a stick, we helped her to use the stairs, and gradually she regained her independence.
 Today she has made a full recovery!

 I didn't know anything about meningitis, and it was hard to believe how quickly it could take a hold of a person.
 That's when I found out about Meningitis Now, whose support I will always be grateful for.
 Though what Mum was going through in the hospital was horrible, I felt like no-one really understood what we were going through at home.
 I really struggled.